Tom Clancy's Ghost Recon Breakpoint: Gameplay

 The game places a larger emphasis on survival than Wildlands.
 Enemies are more numerous and the game features a wider range of enemy archetypes.
 These enemies have access to many of the same weapons, skills and equipment that are available to the player.
 Enemies will respond more realistically to player actions and patrols wander the game world searching for the player.
 Ubisoft introduced these changes to give the player the sense that they were "no longer the most dangerous thing in the game world".
 Players need to collect different resources in the game's world and use them to craft resources such as bandages, or grenades.
 Regular loadout checks are necessary to progress the players Gear Level, and the player will need to manage their character's fatigue, injuries, and ration usage.
 Failing to do so may slow the player down, limit their ability to regenerate health, or cause them to make more noise while moving.
 The game uses a regenerative health system whereby the player character naturally recovers health, but serious injuries will impede the player character's performance, as they will start limping and can no longer aim their weapon accurately.
 Players can set up a bivouac shelter in order to heal themselves.
 The shelter is the site where players can manage their weapons and inventory, customize their character and change the character's classes.
 The game can be played with up to three other players cooperatively, or in single-player.
-The game was initially announced to have no AI squadmates, but the addition of AI squadmates was later amended as post-release content based due to negative feedback from players.
+The game was initially announced to have no artificial intelligence (AI) squadmates, but the addition of AI squadmates was later amended as post-release content based due to negative feedback from players.
 Unlike previous Ghost Recon titles, Breakpoint requires a constant internet connection to play, in-part due to the game's single-character progression system.

 The game's story features dialogue choices.
 These will not affect the main narrative, but instead enable players to gain intelligence that may aid in their missions.
 The game features a mode called "Exploration" that was used in Assassin's Creed Odyssey.
 Unlike most open-world games where the player is given an objective marker to guide their progress, Breakpoint's Exploration mode gives the player a rough approximation of the area where an objective may be located.
 Their approximation can be refined by exploring the world or through investigating intelligence.
 A competitive multiplayer mode was released at launch, and end-of-game content such as raids was introduced after release.